Fruitware/RobokassaBundle/Resources/doc/index.rst

 1. Using Composer (recommended)
 -------------------------------

-To install KarserRobokassaBundle with Composer just add the following to your `composer.json` file:
+To install FruitwareRobokassaBundle with Composer just add the following to your `composer.json` file:

 .. code-block :: js